gerardPlanella/LSPE-EGNN/blogpost.md

 Positional encodings (PE) are a fundamental concept that significantly influences the effectiveness of many network architectures, including CNNs [Lecun et al., 1998 ], RNNs [Hopfield, 1982 , Hochreiter and Schmidhuber, 1997], and most recently, Transformers [Vaswani et al., 2017], by providing a means to infuse positional information into deep learning models.
-However, inferring nodes’ positions in any given graph is a non-trivial task due to the absence of a canon- ical positioning method for capturing both local and global information.
+However, inferring nodes’ positions in any given graph is a non-trivial task due to the absence of a canonical positioning method for capturing both local and global information.
 While GNNs have been shown to outperform traditional algorithms for node classification, subpar performance was demonstrated in [Hu et al., 2020] when compared to simple heuristics such as Adamic Adar [Adamic and Adar, 2003] on link prediction tasks [Liben-Nowell and Kleinberg, 2003].
 Recent work